jeremyreeder/gridscout/docs/index.md

 # Who are you, and why are you doing this?
 {:#jeremy}
 My name is Jeremy Reeder.
-Professionally, I'm a network security analyst and a part-time [bank-vault engineer][safehouse].
+Professionally, I'm a corporate security analyst and a retired [bank-vault engineer][safehouse].
 I take an interest in the security of my home and my community, so I make a point of protecting them as well.
 In the past I have volunteered as a firefighter, a home security advisor, and a range safety officer.

 You may wish to protect your own home and community.
 I suggest that you work together with others around you who share this goal.
-Such a group may be called an emergency response team, an emergency service, a posse, or a militia.
+A group like that may be called an emergency response team, an emergency service, a posse, or a militia.
 If you're in search of ways to contribute to the defense of your own community, I've got some [ideas][contributing].

 I created the GridScout™ map search tool to help me in my role as a community